Software-Development-Society/new-member-quiz/README.md

 steps to completing quiz:
 1- clone this repo onto your machine
 2- create a branch on your local machine with your name in the format of firstname-lastname
-3- push this branch to the remote GitHub repo
+3- push this branch to the remote GitHub repo git --set-upstream origin your-branch
 4- edit the code to add a print statment containing your name
 5- add, commit, and push the file to your branch
 6- submit a pull requst with your changed files from your branch to the main